aerospike/aerospike-connect-outbound-sdk/README.md

     - Change bin value
     - Change key
     - Change metadata (generation, last update time, expiry)
 - **Format transform:** Transform the Aerospike record into a custom format written to the outbound destination.

-As with other configurations for outbound connectors, you can plug in the transforms at any of the specificity levels (default level, namespace level, or set level).

 The transformers are plugged in by specifying the Java class path of the custom transform class in the outbound config YAML file.
 An optional params